Jushi Holdings Inc. Announces - GuruFocus.com

+New Store, Beyond Hello™ Dickson City, Located in Economic Hub of Activity and Features

+New Store Layout, Displays, Accessories and Wide Selection of Medical Marijuana Products

 BOCA RATON, Fla., Nov.
-01, 2022 (GLOBE NEWSWIRE) -- Jushi Holdings Inc. (“Jushi” or the “Company”) (CSE: JUSH) (OTCQX: JUSHF), a vertically integrated, multi-state cannabis operator, announced that Jushi’s management will participate in the following upcoming conferences and events:
+03, 2022 (GLOBE NEWSWIRE) -- Jushi Holdings Inc. (“Jushi” or the “Company”) (CSE: JUSH) (OTCQX: JUSHF), a vertically integrated, multi-state cannabis operator, announced the opening of its relocated Beyond Hello™ Westside dispensary in Pennsylvania, through its subsidiary, Pennsylvania Dispensary Solutions.
+The new store location, Beyond Hello™ Dickson City, is located at 32 Scranton Carbondale Highway in Dickson City, and is centrally located in a hub of economic activity in the Greater Scranton Area, and will begin serving medical cannabis patients and caregivers in Northeast Pennsylvania and beyond on Tuesday, November 8th at 10:00 a.m.

-- Business of Cannabis New York is being held on November 3, 2022.
-Andreas “Dre” Neumann, Chief Creative Director, is scheduled to participate in a panel discussion entitled, “Profiling the Modern Cannabis Consumer” on Thursday, November 3, 2022, at 12:00 p.m.
-ET in the Hosack Hall Conference Room at New York Academy of Medicine located at 1216 5th Avenue, New York, New York.
-For more information on the event, please click here.
+“Beyond Hello™ Dickson City is located just two minutes from I-81, the Viewmont Mall and a host of hotels, restaurants, shops and grocery stores,” said Jim Cacioppo, Chief Executive Officer, Chairman and Founder of Jushi Holdings Inc. “Designed by our in-house team, this new store features a lighter, brighter color palette with a focus on display cases that highlight our curated selection of medical marijuana products and accessories.
+With plenty of parking spots and a seamlessly integrated shopping experience with beyond-hello.com, Beyond Hello™ Dickson City is well located to serve patients across the Greater Scranton Area.”

+Open daily from Monday through Saturday from 9:00 a.m. to 8:00 p.m. and on Sundays from 10:00 a.m. to 6:00 p.m., Beyond Hello™ Dickson City patients can choose from four of Jushi’s in-house brands: Sèchè, its flower line; The Lab, its high-quality vaporization line; The Bank, its award-winning flower brand; and Nira+, its THC and CBD-rich medicinal line, which are all locally grown at Jushi’s nearby grower-processor facility in Scranton.
+Beyond Hello™ Dickson City patients can also find other popular cannabis brands and products such as dry leaf, concentrates, cartridges, tinctures, topicals, capsules, pills, and various ancillary products such as approved batteries and devices.
+In addition, as part of this commitment to exceeding patients’ expectations, well-trained staff, will be on-site to dispense products, answer questions and provide service to patients and caregivers.
+For more information, visit Beyond Hello™ Pennsylvania.

 About Jushi Holdings Inc.